Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 We use Adam optimiser, apply gradient clipping, and use early stopping based on validation reconstruction loss.
 Hyperparameters (learning rate, batch size, window length, and regularisation weights) are tuned on the validation split.
-This regime fits nominal data, stabilises the physics-informed prior, and preserves a controlled series–prior separation, which is exactly what is needed for the fusion of reconstruction evidence with phase-aware agreement at inference time (see Algorithm~\ref{alg:training} for the complete training loop).
+This regime fits nominal data, stabilises the prior-informed attention, and preserves a controlled series–prior separation, which supports inference-time fusion of alignment-weighted reconstruction evidence with the mismatch signal (Algorithm~\ref{alg:training}).